darkelf123/javsitemarker/README.md

 # javsitemarker
-A chrome plugin add a "已存在" label if movie could be found in your Jellyfin server
+A chrome plugin add a "已存在" label into movie box if movie could be found in your Jellyfin server